Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

   About:

-  This is a typical libEnsemble calling script, but uses the BalsamExecutor to register
+  This is a typical libEnsemble plus Executor calling script, but instead of registering paths to apps as with the MPI Executor, this script loads the ``RemoteForces`` app synced with the Balsam service in ``define_apps.py`` and registers it with libEnsemble's Balsam Executor.
+If running this script on your personal machine, it also uses the Balsam Executor to check out resources at a Balsam site.

   Configuring:

+  At a minimum (if not transferring statfiles), adjust the ``BALSAM_SITE`` field to match your remote Balsam site, and fields in the in the ``batch = exctr.submit_allocation()`` block further down.
+For ``site_id``, retrieve the corresponding field with ``balsam site ls``.
+If this script is being run on a remote machine, the ``forces.from_yaml()`` path can be adjusted to point to the ``balsam_forces.yaml`` configuration file on that machine so it doesn't have to be transferred over.

 3. (optional) ``submit_libe_forces_balsam.py``:

   About:

-  This Python script is effectively a batch submission script, capable of checking out resources
+  This Python script is effectively a batch submission script.
+It uses the Balsam API to check out resources at a Balsam site, and submits libEnsemble as a Balsam Job onto those resources.
+Note that customizing the Globus transfer of the ``balsam_forces.yaml`` file is necessary

   Configuring:

-Configure the `RemoteForces` class in the `define_apps.py` submission script to match the Balsam site name and the path to the `forces.x` executable on the remote machine.
-Configure the `submit_allocation()` function in the calling script to correspond with the site's ID (an integer found via `balsam site ls`), as well as the correct queue and project for the machine the Balsam site was initialized on.
+### Running libEnsemble

 Then to run with local comms (multiprocessing) with one manager and `N` workers:

-    python run_libe_forces_funcx.py --comms local --nworkers N
+    python run_libe_forces_balsam.py --comms local --nworkers N

 To run with MPI comms using one manager and `N-1` workers:

     mpirun -np N python run_libe_forces.py

+**This run libEnsemble itself in-place, with only Forces submitted to a Balsam site.**

+To run both libEnsemble and the Forces app on a Balsam site, use:

+  python submit_libe_forces_balsam.py

-Application parameters can be adjusted in `funcx_forces.yaml`.
+Application parameters can be adjusted in `balsam_forces.yaml`.

 Note that each function and path must be accessible and/or importable on the remote machine.
 Absolute paths are recommended.